About the Program

 Each student enrolled in the M.A. program is evaluated by each of their instructors each semester on personal characteristics deemed pertinent to their emerging professional role.
 If a student evidences behavior rated unsuitable for an M.A. student by faculty, a Personal Characteristic Evaluation (PCE) will be completed.
 Upon completion of the PCE, the student will be contacted by the program director or director of clinical training to discuss the evaluation.
 Upon receiving the evaluation, the student may also be referred to the Clinical Training Committee for remediation.
 Students’ behavior in the classroom and the quality of participation in required academic activities need to reflect expected standards of graduate students and future clinicians.

 Additionally, upon completion of PPSY 580 Introduction to Clinical Placement: Basic Skills, each faculty member for the course will complete an evaluation of progress toward readiness for the field as a student trainee for each of their students.
 The same will happen upon completion of PPSY 581 Introduction to Clinical Placement: Advanced Skills.
 If a student’s evaluation indicates they are not ready to begin working as a trainee, or an area is rated “needs improvement,” the student must meet with director of clinical training to determine a remediation plan.

-At the conclusion of each of the first two semesters of study, the progress and suitability of each student are reviewed by members of the faculty in the Department of Graduate Psychology.
+At the conclusion of each of the first two semesters of study, the progress and suitability of each student are reviewed by members of the faculty in the Department of Marriage and Family Therapy.
 Continuation of coursework beyond each of the first two semesters is based on faculty recommendation.